flyinggrizzly/mobile-suits-in-the-black/content/playbooks/newtype.md

     that door, or around that asteroid.
 They, of course, sense the your pressure on their psyche as well.
 When acting on this information your position and effect are either Desperate-Great, or Controlled-Limited.
-- name: Funnels
-  description: |
-    Any mobile suit equipped with a **psychoframe** that you sortie in can deploy **funnels** or **bits**, which are small remote-controlled beam-cannons capable of moving themselves around in space at your mental command.
-You can spend Stress, one for one, for any of the following
-    effects:

-    - attack an enemy from a direction they're not expecting
-    - attack multiple enemies simultaneously
-    - create a field of beam-cannon fire to slow a pursuer down
 - name: Human Understanding
   description: |
     You can push yourself to meet a friend or foe, for a moment uninterrupted,